Work With Me

 Participated in a three-day press trip to explore the Edinburgh Jazz Festival.
 During the trip, I ran a successful social media campaign and staged a social media takeover of the @edfests accounts.
 After the trip I produced several posts which are continuing to prove popular – Alternative Edinburgh has had 2.6K Pinterest shares to date thanks to the creation of a bespoke Pinnable title image and is receiving an average of 800 hits per month nearly two years after publishing.

 Also working with Festivals Edinburgh I took part in the #blogmanay campaign run by Unique Events and Edinburgh Hogmanay.
-I have been informed that I had the second highest twitter reach for the hashtag #blogmanay during the campaign.
+I’ve been informed that I had the second-highest twitter reach for the hashtag #blogmanay during the campaign.
 One tweet I put out during the torchlight procession received 83 retweets and 99 favourites.

 In 2016 I worked closely with Visit Spain on a campaign to promote tourism to the northern regions and the Camino del Norte as an alternative to the Camino Santiago.
 Five posts were created based on the trip, and my Camino del Norte Guide continues to see steady traffic with at least 320 hits a month.